portfolio-performance/portfolio-help/docs/en/reference/help/preferences.md

 A calendar specifies the holidays (of your stock exchange) or the non-trading days for a selected year.
 Calendars play an essential role in calculations, certain chart views, and investment plans within PP. For instance, if the start date of a monthly [investment plan](../view/accounts/investment-plans.md) falls on a holiday, the transaction will be moved to the next working day.

-PP offers 13 different stock exchange calendars.
-These include the Australian Stock Exchange (ASX), Euronext, German stock exchanges (DE), IBOV Sao Paulo Stock Exchange (Brazil), ISE Italian Stock Exchange (ISE), London Stock Exchange (LSE), Moscow Exchange (MICEX-RTS), New York Stock Exchange (NYSE), Swiss Exchange (SIX), Toronto Stock Exchange (TSE), and Vienna Stock Exchange (VSE).
+PP offers 14 different stock exchange calendars.
+These include the Australian Stock Exchange (ASX), Euronext, German stock exchanges (DE), IBOV Sao Paulo Stock Exchange (Brazil), ISE Italian Stock Exchange (ISE), London Stock Exchange (LSE), Moscow Exchange (MICEX-RTS), New York Stock Exchange (NYSE), Santiago Stock Exchange (SSE), Swiss Exchange (SIX), Toronto Stock Exchange (TSE), and Vienna Stock Exchange (VSE).
 There are also 4 more generic calendars:

 - (None): Every day of the year, from January 1 to December 31, is considered a trading day.
 - Default Calendar: Specifies seven quasi-universal holidays, such as New Year's Day.
 - First of the Month: this calendar will mark every first of the month day, e.g. Jan 1, Feb 1, ... as a trading day, excluding all other days.
 This calendar can be used in combination with the [reporting period](../../concepts/reporting-period.md) to define a period starting from the first of the month.
-- TARGET2 (Eurozone banking day): Holidays for the Trans-European Automated Real-time Gross settlement Express Transfer (TARGET):  a system that allows the European banks to transfer money between each other instantly.
+- TARGET2 (Eurozone banking day): Holidays for the Trans-European Automated Real-time Gross settlement Express Transfer (TARGET), a system that allows the European banks to transfer money between each other instantly.

 When you select a calendar from the drop-down list, it will display the corresponding holidays for the chosen calendar and year.